 Valentines Day Wines for Your Special Someone

-It’s not too late for considering Valentines Day wines.
+It’s not too late to consider Valentine’s Day wines.
 What makes the wine “special,” though, is not just the wine itself.
-Also bear in mind the person with whom it is shared, and occasions you have enjoyed together.
+Also, bear in mind the person with whom it is shared, and occasions you have enjoyed together.
 Those shared associations will be more meaningful than a pricey wine bought off the shelf just before Valentine’s Day.

 If you and that special person have enjoyed wines together, what are the preferences that have emerged?

-• Perhaps you have some bottles of special wine which you have been waiting, and waiting, to serve on a special occasion.
+- Perhaps you have some bottles of special wine that you have been waiting, and waiting, to serve on a special occasion.
 This could certainly enhance the occasion.
-But don’t wait too long – a treasured bottle will evolve over the years, and might lose some of its magic if it is cellared too long.
-But at another level, a rare wine from your collection or cellar could have special shared meaning.
+But don’t wait too long – a treasured bottle will evolve over the years and might lose some of its magic if it is cellared too long.
+But at another level, a rare wine from your collection or cellar could have a special shared meaning.
 Suppose your special person has a favorite restaurant.

-• Many restaurants now permit bringing a bottle of wine, particularly if it is a vintage or wine property that is not in the restaurant’s cellar.
-Usually there is a corkage fee is charged, perhaps $30 or so.
+- Many restaurants now permit bringing a bottle of wine, particularly if it is a vintage or wine property that is not in the restaurant’s cellar.
+Usually, there is a corkage fee is charged.
 Your sharing a fine wine in a restaurant of your partner’s choice would be a fine and appreciated gesture.
 You see my reasoning here.
-The wine should be about the relationship itself, and have meaning for you both.
+The wine should be about the relationship itself and have meaning for you both.
 That is probably better than simply offering one of your favorite wines.

-• But what if you have just met?
+- But what if you have just met?
 There has been no time for traditions to form.
 You know that your friend always orders white wines, for example, perhaps a glass of Chardonnay, but there is no special favorite wine.
-You could certainly say that you had noticed that preference for Chardonnay, and it seemed that a nice Chablis (William Fèvre “Les Champs Royaux” 2012 $21) would be fitting.
+You could certainly say that you had noticed that preference for Chardonnay, and it seemed that a nice Chablis (William Fèvre “Les Champs Royaux”) would be fitting.
 It is a pleasant, tasty wine, a genuine Chablis, and would be a compliment to your partner.
-Or, a taste preference for a Bordeaux blend could lead to a range of choices, such as Château Berliquet, an excellent St. Emilion grand cru (2010 $36).
+Or, a taste preference for a Bordeaux blend could lead to a range of choices, such as Château Berliquet, an excellent St. Emilion grand cru.
 If the year that you met happens to be an excellent vintage year, like 2009 or 2010, that is a fine way to start a wine tradition with special meaning!

 Who knows – you may be starting your very own Valentine’s Day traditions!